pjfl/p5-app-notitia/README.md

 TODO: Work a plan for row life

-TODO: Month rota pull all 321 rows by date and loop through

 TODO: Review caches; people\_links\_cache, (event)\_links\_cache, cert\_links\_cache,
       blot\_links\_cache

 TODO: Remove rota and shift from schema!

-TODO: Endorsements should be unique on recipient, type\_code, and endorsed
-      Schema change required

 TODO: Req->username should be $req->shortcode